October 6

 0 comments

 The Dodge Durango is a powerful and spacious vehicle that’s a great choice for many different lifestyles.
-With plenty of space inside the vehicle, you can customize it for cargo or passengers, depending on the trip.
-The Durango is also a great vehicle for towing and navigating difficult terrain.
-If you want a 2022 Durango, you may be wondering which trim is best for you.
+With plenty of space inside the car, you can customize it for cargo or passengers, depending on the trip.
+The Durango is also an excellent vehicle for towing and navigating rugged terrain.
+If you want a 2022 Durango, you may wonder which trim is best for you.
 Here’s everything you need to know about the trims for the 2022 Durango.

 Durango SXT

-The SXT is the base trim for the 2022 Dodge Durango, and it has a starting MSRP of $38,495.
-If you want to get your hands on a Durango but want to keep the cost as low as you can, this is the trim for you.
+The SXT is the base trim for the 2022 Dodge Durango, and its starting MSRP is $38,495.
+If you want to get a Durango but keep the cost as low as possible, this is the trim for you.
 New standards for the 2022 SXT include three-row seating, parking sensors, and a power-adjustable driver’s seat.

-To stay comfortable, you can use the included tri-zone automatic climate control that provides adequate ventilation throughout all three rows in the Durango.
-The SXT comes with a 3.6-liter V-6 engine that generates 293 horsepower, and it can tow up to 6,200 pounds.
-For safety, this trim also brings rear cross-traffic alert and blind-spot monitoring to the table.
+To stay comfortable, you can use the included tri-zone automatic climate control, which provides adequate ventilation throughout all three rows of the Durango.
+The SXT has a 3.6-liter V-6 engine that generates 293 horsepower and can tow up to 6,200 pounds.
+For safety, this trim also offers rear cross-traffic alert and blind-spot monitoring.

 Durango GT

 The GT trim adds a few additional features and has a starting MSRP of $40,995.
-By raising the price a bit, you gain access to remote start, a heated steering wheel, fold and tumble second-row seating, a power lift gate, and an elevated exterior appearance.
-The GT’s exterior is a bit more sporty than the SXT, with LED fog lamps and 20-inch silver wheels.
+You can access a remote start, a heated steering wheel, fold-and-tumble second-row seating, a power liftgate, and an elevated exterior appearance by raising the price a bit.
+The GT’s exterior is a bit more sporty than the SXT’s, with LED fog lamps and 20-inch silver wheels.
 Some optional exterior features for the GT include dual center stripes and captain’s chair seating.

 Durango GT Plus

 The Durango GT Plus has a starting MSRP of $45,490.
-This trim takes the GT and adds more features for comfort, convenience, and luxury.
+This trim takes the GT and adds more comfort, convenience, and luxury features.
 Some additions to the GT Plus include leather upholstery and an auto-dimming driver’s mirror.
-When you choose this trim, you can also choose to replace the seats in the second row for captain’s seats instead.
+When you choose this trim, you can replace the second-row seats with the captain’s ones.

 Durango RT

-The RT is right in the middle of feature availability and affordability for the 2022 Durango.
-This trim has a starting MSRP of $51,595 and focuses on power and performance.
-The RT comes with a 5.7-liter HEMI V-8 engine that pumps out up to 360 horsepower.
+The RT is correct regarding feature availability and affordability for the 2022 Durango.
+This trim, with a starting MSRP of $51,595, focuses on power and performance.
+The RT has a 5.7-liter HEMI V-8 engine that pumps up to 360 horsepower.
 With rear-wheel drive, this trim can tow up to 7,400 pounds.
-If you want to haul more than that, you can add the optional Tow N Go package, which increasing the towing capacity to 8,700 pounds.
+If you want to haul more than that, you can add the optional Tow N Go package, increasing the towing capacity to 8,700 pounds.

 The RT’s exterior receives a makeover for this trim, gaining dual heat exchangers and a center hood scoop.
-Integrated side mirror turn signals and automatic, rain-sensing wipers elevate your performance on the road.
-A more impressive power steering system and sport suspension also make every drive smoother and easier to manage.
+Integrated side mirror turn signals and automatic rain-sensing wipers elevate your performance on the road.
+A more impressive power steering system and sports suspension make every drive smoother and easier to manage.

 Durango Citadel